latent-to/developer-docs/docs/navigating-subtensor/emissions-coinbase.md

 #### Alpha Out (`alpha_out`): Participant Rewards
 - Alpha tokens allocated for distribution to [subnet miners](../glossary.md#subnet-miner) and [validators](../glossary.md#validator)
-- Represents the subnet's emission budget for [incentives](../glossary.md#incentives) and validator dividends
+- Represents the subnet's emission budget for [incentives](../glossary.md#incentives) and validator emissions
 - Forms the reward pool that will be processed during [epochs](../glossary.md#tempo)

 ```rust